syncthing/docs/intro/gui.rst

 will bring up a dialogue with the following options:

 Folder Label
 	should be set to something descriptive.
-This label will initially be be shared with remote devices, but can be changed on each device, as desired.
+This label will initially be shared with remote devices, but can be changed on each device, as desired.